ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 sitemap: false
 ---

+## 2026-07-18
+Had a nice time at the Vekslers' for Asher's 3rd birthday party.

 ## 2026-07-17
 Picked up Martin from DEN, drove him to Bailey, and got to see a partial inventory of what furnishings the Cades are leaving behind.